-- Take Sharif for example: - Each service/organization operates it's own authentication service (e.g. Idap) - edu, email, restaurant, department email, etc. - Two issues: - If same password for all services, then if one gets compromised, all your access are compromised. - Having different passwords for each service, really messy! - Have to keep re-entering passwords for the different services at Sharif. - Recently things have improved with a SSO.
+- Take Sharif for example: - Idap) - edu, email, restaurant, department email, etc. - Two issues: - If same password for all services, then if one gets compromised, all your access are compromised. - Having different passwords for each service, really messy!
+Have to keep re-entering passwords for the different services at Sharif.